scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/create-multipart-upload.rst

 ``--website-redirect-location`` (string)

   If the bucket is configured as a website, redirects requests for this object to another object in the same bucket or to an external URL.
-S3 Connector stores the value of this header in the object metadata.
+Zenko stores the value of this header in the object metadata.